Dalphi/profiler/README.md

 annotator.create # creates an annotator with the specified name and credentials annotator.destroy # destroys an annotator identified by the name

-annotator.assign_to_project('bluetooth port indexing') # assignes the annotator identified by the name and email to the project identified by its title annotator.unassign_from_project('bluetooth port indexing') # unassignes the annotator identified by its name from the project identified by its title
+annotator.assign_to_project project_title: 'bluetooth port indexing' # assignes the annotator identified by the name and email to the project identified by its title annotator.unassign_from_project project_title: 'bluetooth port indexing' # unassignes the annotator identified by its name from the project identified by its title
 ```

 ### RawDatum